bitovi/bitops/docs/contributing/contributing.md

-How to Contribute
+# How to Contribute

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

-When you are ready to get started developing, see [development.md](/docs/development.md) for how to get started!
+When you are ready to get started developing, see our [development guide](/contributing/development) for how to get started!

 ## Developer Certificate of Origin ##